kcrowe01/My_Projects/connect_four/README.txt

 Connect Four

+UPDATE
+This game now supports a single player mode.
+The AI for this mode is still a work in progress but it is playable at this point.
+Also added a reset button in the case of a tie (r)

 This program uses the pygame library to create a connect four game.
 The object of this game is very self-explanatory, connect four of the same color pieces.
 These can be horizontal, vertical or diagonal.
 The arrow keys are used to